OPM/opm-grid/jenkins/README.md

-# dune-cornerpoint jenkins build scripts:
+# opm-grid jenkins build scripts:

-**build-dune-cornerpoint.sh**:
+**build-opm-grid.sh**:
-This is a helper script which contains a function for building, testing and cloning dune-cornerpoint and its dependencies.
+This is a helper script which contains a function for building, testing and cloning opm-grid and its dependencies.

 **build.sh**:
-This script will build dependencies, then build dune-cornerpoint and execute its tests.
+This script will build dependencies, then build opm-grid and execute its tests.
 It is intended for post-merge builds of the master branch.

 **build-pr.sh**:
-This script will build dependencies, then build dune-cornerpoint and execute its tests.
+This script will build dependencies, then build opm-grid and execute its tests.
-It inspects the $ghbPrBuildComment environmental variable to obtain a pull request to use for ert, opm-common, opm-parser, opm-material and opm-core (defaults to master) and then builds $sha1 of dune-cornerpoint.
+It inspects the $ghbPrBuildComment environmental variable to obtain a pull request to use for ert, opm-common, opm-parser, opm-material and opm-core (defaults to master) and then builds $sha1 of opm-grid.

 It is intended for pre-merge builds of pull requests.